themattharris/tmhOAuth/README.md

 the library can be used.
 Each example contains instructions on how to use it

 ## Change History
+0.5   29 March 2011
+      Moved utility functions out of the main class and into the tmhUtilities class.
+      Added the ability to send OAuth parameters as part of the querystring or POST body.
+      Section 3.4.1.2 says the url must be lowercase so prepare URL now does this.
+      Added a convenience method for accessing the safe_encode/decode transforms.
+      Updated the examples to use the new utilities library.
+      Added examples for sitestreams and userstreams.
+      Added a more advanced streaming API example.

 0.4   03 March 2011
       Fixed handling of parameters when using DELETE.
 Thanks to yusuke for reporting Fixed php_self to handle port numbers other than 80/443.
 Props: yusuke